YasasPasinduFernando/book_review_app_android/README.md

 # 📚 Book Review App

 A Flutter-based mobile application for reviewing and rating books.
+This app uses **MongoDB (remote)** as the database backend, ensuring reliable and scalable data storage.
 Users can effortlessly add, edit, and manage book reviews with a clean, intuitive interface.
-This app uses **Monopoly DB** for local database management and provides a seamless experience for book enthusiasts.

 ---